wvangansbeke/Unsupervised-Semantic-Segmentation/saliency/README.md

 ## Option 2: Unsupervised saliency

-We go with a slightly more complex approach when using unsupervised saliency.
-The strategy consists of two steps.
+In this case, we do not use any datasets with annotated saliency masks.
-In the first step, we use an unsupervised model to compute saliency masks on a publicly available saliency dataset.
+We adopt a two-step strategy.
+In the first step, we use an unsupervised saliecny estimator to compute saliency masks on a publicly available saliency dataset.
 We use the [DeepUSPS](https://github.com/sally20921/DeepUSPS) model.
 Note that the saliency datasets are more simpler in nature compared to segmentation datasets.
 This allows to get high-quality masks even with an unsupervised model.